Marcos Baghdatis: 2004: First full year as professional

-2005: A rising star is uncovered
+2005: A rising star

 Baghdatis's 2005 season began with a first-round loss in the Chennai Open against Nicolas Devilder.
 In his next tournament, the Australian Open, as a qualifier, Baghdatis defeated then-top-20 player Ivan Ljubičić in the second round and had a straight sets victory over another top-20 player, Tommy Robredo, in the third round, before losing to Roger Federer in the fourth round.
 Baghdatis suffered an elbow injury right after the Australian Open and was out of the professional tour until late April, when he entered a clay court tournament, the Estoril Open in Portugal.
 He held two match points in his first-round match against a resurging Juan Carlos Ferrero, but failed to convert them into a win.

 Baghdatis kept playing Challengers and qualifying for upper-tier ATP events for the rest of 2005 and found good form towards the end of the year.
 As a qualifier, he reached the final of the ATP tournament at Basel, defeating former world No. 2, Tommy Haas, world No. 40, José Acasuso, and the eventual 2005 Masters Cup champion David Nalbandian.
 But he lost the final to Fernando González in four sets.
 Although he was not the first qualifier to reach an ATP Tour event final, he was the first player from Cyprus to do so.